MediaComem/comem-archidep/subjects/git-branching/README.md

 <git-memoir name='branching' chapter='switch-branches' svg-height='250px'></git-memoir>

-Every time you checkout one of these branches, the files in your **working directory** are updated to reflect the state of the corresponding commit, or snapshot.
+Every time you check out one of these branches, the files in your **working directory** are updated to reflect the state of the corresponding commit, or snapshot.